“Good Stories Are A Mirror To Our Souls” – Raghu Ananthanarayanan

 Narratives are the stuff of life!
 All psychological “cures” are a process of enabling the person to discover a coherent and meaningful story of their own lives and their futures.
-Without a coherent story there is no meaning.
-Yes I, am totally convinced about the power of stories.
+Without a coherent story, there is no meaning.
+Yes I, am entirely convinced about the power of stories.
 Good stories are a mirror to our souls.
 Just listen to a well narrated Zen or a Sufi or an Upanishadic story.
 They can keep your mind in a state of enquiry for a long time.

 How did your involvement in Koothu Pattarai start?
 When did you start using that for corporate training?
 How was the response?

 My involvement with Koothu-p-Pattarai (KPP) started when I was in college.
-It got strengthened when Anmol Velani (who was the Founder of The India Foundation for the Arts) invited me and Sashi to be involved with KPP; Sashi to design their proposed auditorium, and me to teach Yoga.
+It got strengthened when Anmol Velani (who was the Founder of The India Foundation for the Arts) invited Sashi and me to be involved with KPP; Sashi to design their proposed auditorium, and me to teach Yoga.
 I also conducted several labs for the actors and worked with them in the preparation phase of their performances to enable actors to explore and evoke their own selves through the characters they were enacting.
 Many of the plays were from the Mahabharata.
-With Anmol’s help I started experimenting with a Laboratory learning mode using theatre called “Learning Theatre” (LT).
+With Anmol’s help, I started experimenting with a Laboratory learning mode using theatre called “Learning Theatre” (LT).
 Initially, Rudraprasad Sengupto and I co-designed and co-facilitated the LT.
 In early 1980 Mr M.V.
-Subbiah wanted me to help him design an innovative and powerful programme to help transform their hi-potential Managers into Leaders.
+Subbiah wanted me to help him design an innovative and compelling programme to help transform their hi-potential Managers into Leaders.
 I used the Learning Theatre as the central behavioural programme.
 We ran this module for the Murugappa Group for almost a decade.
 The LT has been a great success, and I have used Theatre based experiential learning in Corporate training for many decades.
 The “A Leader Prepares” is a very successful Leadership Development programme I have been running for TCS from 2006.
 As we speak, I have conducted 55 of these programmes (24 participants per batch).
-The central theme of this programme is the exploration of the Pandava Heroes as the 5 models of Leadership.
+The central theme of this programme is the exploration of the Pandava Heroes as the five models of Leadership.